concealedtea/Coding-Interview-Prep/README.md

 ﻿# Leetcode Solutions
 This repository contains my solutions (mostly written in Python) to the sets of problems from https://leetcode.com.
 I approach each question as if it were a interview question and attempt to simulate an actual interview by asking clarifying questions.
-Some of the more challenging questions or complicated algorithms have detailed explanations in order to clarify the methods used.
+Some of the Medium/Hard problems or complicated algorithms have detailed explanations in order to clarify the methods used.

 ## Other Useful Resources
 This is but one of my many practice resources that I've used for my interview preparation.
 Others include